Amplitude SQL: Getting started with Query

 • Query your Snowflake database using custom SQL

-The Amplitude Query product allows customers to query their raw data via their Amplitude-managed Snowflake database.
-Query also includes a powerful new chart type called Amplitude SQL that allows customers to write custom SQL against their Amplitude data directly inside the Amplitude platform.
+The Amplitude Query product lets you query your raw data through your Amplitude-managed Snowflake database.
+Query also includes a powerful new chart type called Amplitude SQL that lets you write custom SQL against your Amplitude data directly inside the Amplitude platform.

 Note